 With the weather warming up, we’re all eager to spend more time outdoors.
 Though it’s best to use sunscreen year round (hopefully you’ve been doing that!), these sunny months make it all the more necessary to protect yourself while you enjoy the rays.

 Sunscreen.
 It’s necessary to reduce our risk of skin cancer, and also to protect the skin from photodamage, which can increase the appearance of fine lines, wrinkles, hyperpigmentation, sagging and bagging, and all the other icky signs of aging.

 7 Potentially Damaging Chemicals in Sunscreen

+A completely safe, natural ingredient has been found to act as a physical barrier between your skin and the sun: zinc oxide.
 Knowing that such an ingredient exists, you wonder why most sunscreens on the shelves continue to contain chemical ingredients that range from questionably unsafe to verifiably harmful.

 If you’re shopping for sunscreen, watch out for these ingredients: